menpo/menpo.github.io/menpofit/index.md

   </br>
 </center>

-`menpofit` is a Python package for building, fitting and manipulating state-of-the-art 2D deformable models.
+`menpofit` is Menpo Project's Python package for building, fitting and manipulating state-of-the-art 2D deformable models.

+We strongly advise you to first visit the [**Basics**](basics.md "Basic concepts and assumptions in menpofit") section in order to understand the fundamental concepts and assumptions that are made in `menpofit`, before reading about the actual methods.

 In practice, `menpofit` is providing solutions to the following problems:

 #### Affine Image Alignment
 > An Affine Image Alignment algorithm aims to find the optimal alignment between an input image and a template image with respect to the parameters of an affine transform.